jeftegoes/AwsOverview/AWS Glue.md

 - Managed extract, transform, and load (ETL) service.
 - Useful to prepare and transform data for analytics.
 - Fully serverless service.
+- Glue Data Catalog: catalog of datasets.
+  - **The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
+For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.**
+  - Can be used by Athena, Redshift, EMR.

 # 2. Things to know at a high-level